Table of Contents

 The coronary computed tomography angiogram is a type of angiogram that uses iodine-containing contrast material and CT scan to determine narrowed arteries to the heart.

 The image created by this test is used to generate a three-dimensional image for further examination.
 The contrast material used in CCTA can sometimes cause allergies.
 Tell your doctor about all the medications and allergies you are possessing.

-An electrocardiogram or ECG is a painless test carried out to record the electrical activity of your heart.
-Sensors attached to the skin are used to evaluate the health of your heart by producing signals.
+An electrocardiogram or ECG is a painless test that records the electrical activity of your heart.
+Sensors attached to the skin evaluate the health of your heart by producing signals.
 These signals are observed by your doctor to see any unusualness in the heart.

 There are electrical impulses in our heart for supporting blood flow.
 An ECG records these electrical impulses to measure our heartbeat rate.
 It is one of the simplest and fastest tests used to diagnose your heart.

 Your doctor may recommend you to have an ECG test under certain specific cases as follows: